limyifan1/metaculus-bot/docs/fall_template_bot_2025_system_design.md

     *   **2.4.4 Phase 4: Final Synthesis & Prediction:** The final context combines integrated research with a peer analysis from a different agent; each agent produces a refined forecast.

 *   **2.5 Ensemble & Aggregation:**
     *   **2.5.1 Statistical Method:** Individual forecasts are aggregated using a weighted average.
 In files like `bot/binary.py`, this is implemented using `numpy.sum` on the weighted probabilities, divided by the sum of the weights.
-By default, three agent predictions are combined, but the committee size is configurable.
+By default, all available agent predictions in the committee are combined (see 2.3.1 for the default models), and the committee size is configurable.

     *   **2.5.2 Risk Management & Calibration:** Binary probabilities are clipped to [0.001, 0.999] as a risk management safeguard against extreme confidence.
 Multiple-choice probabilities are normalized per-agent before aggregation.
 Numeric distributions are aggregated at the CDF level.
 No additional calibration transform is applied by default beyond these safeguards.